-Concrete bridge structure when subjected to high temperature, exhibit good behaviour as a result of their low thermal conductivity associated with their great capacity of thermal insulation.
-However, there is a fundamental problem of 'spalling' caused by high temperatures on concrete.
-To investigate the problem caused by high temperatures, concrete cubes of grade 25 were prepared and cured in water for 28 days and subjected to elevated temperature at varying degrees ranging from 100 to 600 °C for various timing of 1⁄2, 1, 11⁄2, 2, 21⁄2 and 3hrs, after which non-destructive and destructive testing methods were carried out on the samples to compare the compressive strengths obtained.
-Direct and deductive results obtained shows that there was a drop in the compressive strength of the specimen after it had been subjected to elevated temperature for all methods.
+Concrete bridge structure when subjected to fire, exhibit good behaviour as a result of their low thermal conductivity associated with their great capacity of thermal insulation.
+However, there is a fundamental problem of 'spalling' caused by high temperatures on concrete (separation of concrete masses from the body of the concrete element).
+To investigate this fundamental problem caused by high temperatures, concrete cubes of grade 25 were prepared, cured in water for 28 days and subjected to elevated temperature at varying degrees ranging from 100 to 600 °C for various timing of $\frac{1}{2}$, 1, $\frac{1}{2}$, 2, $\frac{1}{2}$ and 3hrs, after which non-destructive (Rebounds Hammer and Ultrasonic Pulse Velocity) and destructive (Compression) testing methods were carried out to compare the compressive strengths obtained.
+Direct and deductive results obtained show that there was a drop in the compressive strength of the specimen after it had been subjected to elevated temperature for all methods.
 The result also showed that the non-destructive testing method is more reliable as it also allows a physical examination of the interior properties of the samples.
 In addition, the combined pulse velocity and rebound index method has no effect on the accuracy of the interpretation.
 However, it is clear that any of the three methods can be adopted depending on the situation at hand.

-Keywords

-Concrete, temperature, strength, non-destructive, destructive.
+Keywords: Concrete, temperature, strength, non-destructive, destructive, Fire.

-1. Introduction and Concept
+1. Introduction

-Concrete is one of the composite materials that have been regarded as the most versatile construction material known to man and used in civil engineering structures and applications (Concrete centre, 2010).
-It is a durable material with a design life of 60 years and environmentally friendly (Concrete centre, 2010).
+Concrete is one of the composite materials that have been regarded as the most versatile construction material known to man and used in civil engineering structures and application (concrete centre, 2010).
+It is a durable material with a design life of about 60 years and environmentally friendly (Concrete centre, 2010).
 It is of various uses that include bridge, columns, beams, slab, foundation, road pavement and retaining walls construction.

-Concrete has many good properties among them is good fire resistant property due to its inherent non-combustibility and poor thermal conductivity.
-However, when it is subjected to prolonged fire exposure or unusually high temperature, concrete can suffer significant distress Interest in the behaviour of concrete at a high temperature mainly results from the many cases of fire outbreaks taking place on bridges as a result of constant fuel transportation on road and in buildings, high-rise buildings, tunnels, and drilling platform structures.
-During a fire incident, the temperature may reach up to $1,100^{\circ}$ C in buildings and even up to 1350 °C in tunnels, leading to severe damage to concrete structure (Lausanne, 2007).
+Concrete has many good properties among them is good fire-resistant property, due to its inherent non-combustibility and poor thermal conductivity.
+However, when it is subjected to prolonged fire exposure or unusually high temperatures, concrete can suffer significant distress.

+Interest in the behaviour of concrete at a high temperature mainly results from the many cases of fire outbreaks taking place on bridges as a result of constant fuel transportation on road and in buildings, high-rise buildings, tunnels, and drilling platform structures.
+During a fire incident, the temperature may reach up to 1,100°C in buildings and even up to 1350 °C in tunnels, leading to severe damage to concrete structure (Lausanne, 2007).
 However, in some special cases, even much lower temperature, may cause explosive destruction of concrete, thus endangering the bearing capacity of the concrete element.
 Nevertheless, concrete is considered a construction material that satisfactorily preserves its properties at high temperature.
 Owing to concrete's fairly low coefficient of thermal conductivity, the movement of heat through concrete is slow, and thus reinforced steel, which is sensitive to high temperature, is protected for a relatively long period of time.

 Due to the fact that concretes pre-fire compressive strength often exceeds design requirement, a modest strength reduction can be tolerated.
 However large temperature can reduce the compressive strength of the concrete so much that the material retains no useful structural strength (Chen, et al, 2009).